gpbl/react-day-picker/CONTRIBUTING.md

-# Contributing to react-day-picker
+# Contributing to DayPicker

 > ⚠️ The `master` branch is for the [upcoming v8 release](https://github.com/gpbl/react-day-picker/issues/942).
 Switch to the `v7` branch to send updates for the v7 version.

 You are welcome to join the
 [other contributors](https://github.com/gpbl/react-day-picker/graphs/contributors)
-and help improving react-day-picker!
+and help improving DayPicker!

 ## Contributing to v8

-The upcoming majore release is a Typescript rewrite.
+The upcoming major release is a Typescript rewrite.
 Checkout the [v8 project](https://github.com/gpbl/react-day-picker/projects/7) to see what's left to do.

 ### Developing environment